 If a bot can’t figure it out, then the escalation to an agent right in the same chat window seamlessly opens a conversation channel, without waiting on hold, waiting for an email response, or starting a live web chat.
 All the context is still right there, in the same chat window.

 I’m very curious to follow this new avenue of communications for customer service, and would love to see how it can be incorporated into not only existing contact center solutions, but even the major Unified Communications as a Service providers to branch off another layer of offerings.

-This way, if you are already utilizing Unified Communications, the option for allowing your customers to message instead of call in can be baked directly into the existing platforms, like how I mentioned Vonage is looking to use their Nexmo acquisition to build a whole new bridge connecting the communication islands.
+This way, if you are already utilizing Unified Communications, the option for allowing your customers to message instead of call in can be baked directly into the existing platforms, like how Vonage Business plans (utilizing Vonage’s Nexmo acquisition) have begun to bridge different types of communication.